 Visual Arts Division Faculty Biographies

-Christine Mallouf, Program Director
+Christine Mallouf, Program Manager

-Christine Mallouf is the Program Director of the Los Angeles Unified School District’s Gifted/Talented Programs Conservatory of Fine Arts, Visual Arts Division.
+Christine Mallouf is the Program Manager of the Los Angeles Unified School District’s Gifted/Talented Programs Conservatory of Fine Arts, Visual Arts Division.
 She grew up in Burbank, CA where she attended and graduated from Burbank High School.
 She studied at Valley Community College, Glendale College, Pierce College and California State University at Northridge.
 Christine’s education continued at East Los Angeles Occupational Center and National Computer School, both schools specializing in the arts.
 She continues her art education at the Academy of Fine Arts.
 Christine’s skills are varied and eclectic.
 Some of her many interests include painting, pen and ink, sculpture, ceramics, printing, mosaics and design.
 Having worked at many of the animation studios in Los Angeles, including The Disney Studios and Warner Brothers Animation, Christine is also quite proficient in computer graphics and animation (traditional and computer generated).
 Using her many talents, Christine has also worked in the advertising, photography, fashion, product and book illustration industries.
 There is no question that art is Christine’s passion and that is evident in her personal and professional life.

-Kathy Lee, Assistant Program Director
+Kathy Lee, Assistant Program Manager

-Blanca Alvarado, Substitute
+Blanca Alvarado, Instructor

 Cuauhtemoc Arrieta, Instructor

-Greg Checketts, Substitute
+Greg Checketts, Instructor

 Greg Checketts has been an instructor with the Conservatory of Fine Arts for the last five years as a professional expert.
 His day job since 2003 has been working as a character layout artist for the television show "The Simpsons."
 His other professional credits include working as an animation artist at Warner Bros, Dreamworks, and Fox Television Animation on such projects as "Futurama", "Spirit", and "The Iron Giant."
 He earned his B.A. from Michigan State University in Theatrical Design, and did post graduate work at Brandeis University.
-In his spare time, Greg is a ballroom dancer, and he is currently in post production on an independent animated short film he has written, directed, and art directed called "Dog Housecalls" which he is hoping to enter into film festivals next year.
+In his spare time, Greg is a ballroom dancer, and he is currently in post production on an independent animated short film he has written, directed, and art directed called "Dog Housecalls," which he is hoping to enter into film festivals next year.

 Audrey Cotright, Instructor